sindelio/smart-contracts/README.md

 13. IsContract.sol - Library that has a function that can verify if an address is an EOA or a smart contract.
 14. StorageVSMemory.sol - Smart contract that shows some differences between the persistent memory and the non-persistent memory.
 In particular, the classic contrast of parameters by reference vs parameters by value is demonstrated.

+In **tool_tests** there are tests for some important development tools for Solidity smart contracts.
+So far they are:

-In **truffle_test** there's a test for compiling, deploying and testing smart contracts locally with Truffle and testRPC.
+1. **truffle_and_testrpc_test**.
+A test for compiling, deploying and testing smart contracts locally with Truffle and testRPC.
+2. **metamask_and_withpragma_test**.
+A test for writing smart contracts with Withpragma, an online IDE, and deploying them with Metamask, a web broswer extension that allows light interaction with the Ethereum blockchain.

-In **web3_test** there's a test for creating cliente-side applications that can interact with Ethereum based blockchains.
+3. **web3_and_remix_test**.
+A test for creating client-side applications that can interact with Ethereum based blockchains.
 Web3.js is the official Javascript library for Ethereum.
+Remix is an online IDE for Solidity.

 And there's also **solidity_notes.txt**, my personal study notes so far about Solidity, smart contracts and the Ethereum platform.